How do I get started and where do I find my online materials?

 One of our Student Services team members will call you to see if you would like to book in for a demonstration, or you may contact us and book directly on 1300 659 157.

 - Testamur/ Statement of Attainment re-issue fee: A$40.00 (includes postage)

 - Third Party failed payment fee: check relevant Terms and Conditions as provided as part of your Application for Enrolment .

 Do you offer Recognition of Prior Learning (RPL)?

 RPL is the recognition of knowledge and skills acquired through education, work experience and training.
-The RPL process matches knowledge and skills to the learning outcomes of a qualification to determine if any credits can be awarded for certain subjects.
-If you have studied previously, you may be eligible, however you will need to apply and show evidence, such as transcripts and previous results.
+The RPL process matches knowledge and skills to the learning outcomes of a qualification to determine if competency can be awarded for certain units of competency.
+If you have studied previously, you may be eligible, however you will need to apply and show evidence, such as resumes, transcripts and previous results.
 If you feel you are eligible for RPL you can indicate this on the application for enrolment form or call our Student Services team on 1300 659 157.